-Get A Safer Smile With Nonsurgical Gum Disease Treatment
+Enjoy a Beautiful Smile With Royal Oak Nonsurgical Gum Disease Treatment

 Non-surgical gum treatment pretty much takes care of a lot of the gum disease.
 There are some severe cases that might require surgery, but we can probably take care of, I'm going to say, 80 or 90 percent of the gum disease.
 Just getting the irritants cleaned up and the gums in good health, and as long as there is good home care, we are able to manage that for a lot of patients.
 A lot of patients come in with gum disease, and we're able to treat it and maintain it and keep things stable.

-Call us at (248) 721-4502 to schedule a routine dental cleaning and exam if it’s been a while since your last one.
-Or if you have signs of gum disease, ask us about our non-surgical gum disease treatment!
+Call us today at (248) 721-4502 to schedule a routine dental cleaning and exam if it’s been a while since your last one.
+Or if you have signs of gum disease, ask us about our gentle gum disease treatment!

 The most obvious symptom of gum disease is red, swollen gums.
 They may bleed when you floss.
 Even if you feel no pain, you should call us immediately if this sounds like you.
 Early intervention and prevention are essential for keeping you out of pain!